Miguel Vargas Player Props: Dodgers vs. Padres

 Padres Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Padres pitching staff ranks 21st in the league.
+- The 8.5 strikeouts per nine innings put together by the Padres pitching staff ranks 21st in the league.

-- The Padres have the 14th-ranked team ERA among all MLB pitching staffs (4.27).
+- The Padres' 4.20 team ERA ranks 14th across all league pitching staffs.

-- Padres pitchers combine to rank 19th in baseball in home runs given up (40 total, 1.2 per game).
+- Padres pitchers combine to allow 41 total home runs at a rate of 1.2 per game (to rank 18th in the league).

-- The Padres are sending Snell (1-4) to the mound for his seventh start of the season.
-He is 1-4 with a 5.59 ERA and 33 strikeouts in 29 2/3 innings pitched.
+- Musgrove (1-0) makes the start for the Padres, his third of the season.

-- In his most recent appearance on Tuesday, the left-hander threw six innings against the Cincinnati Reds, giving up three earned runs while surrendering eight hits.
+- His last appearance was on Saturday, April 29 against the San Francisco Giants, when the right-hander threw 3 1/3 innings, surrendering seven earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.